 White Beaked Dolphin Physical Description

-The upper body and flanks typically display a dark gray, with patches of lighter gray.
+The upper body and flanks also typically display a dark gray, with patches of lighter gray.
 The underside is a light gray or off-white.

 The beak is typically white, hence the name, though it may grow darker with age.
-That same beak also “measures up” relatively short, in comparison to other dolphins.
+That same beak also measures up relatively short, in comparison to other dolphins.

 The calves are born with several whiskers on their upper lip, but these disappear as they mature.

-Species: L. albirostris
+- Species: L. albirostris

-White Beaked Dolphin Distribution and Ecology
+White Beaked Dolphin Distribution, Habitat, and Ecology

-It is an especially relevant fact that the species is now protected by the Agreement on the Conservation of Small Cetaceans of the Baltic, North East Atlantic, Irish and North Seas (ASCOBANS).
+It is also an especially relevant fact that the species is now protected by the Agreement on the Conservation of Small Cetaceans of the Baltic, North East Atlantic, Irish and North Seas (ASCOBANS).

 Species Sharing Its Range